 I am happy to share with you this post on the topic from blogger Liz Lewis, who writes the entertaining and thoughtful Healthy ADHD blog.

 For the longest time, I tried to figure out why so many women hide their ADHD.
 I’ve written about the reasons I hid my diagnosis (“Hiding My ADHD“).

 It’s not just about being ashamed.
 It’s about thinking you can “beat it”.
 And some of us feel so unable to control our symptoms we start trying to control everything little thing.
 This kind of thinking leads to perfectionism.

 Perfectionists Have Trouble Making Mistakes

 More than anything, “perfectionists are rigid”, according to Adrian Furnham, D.Phil, D.Sc., professor of psychology at University College London.
-In an opinion piece for the Telegraph, Furnham explains that perfectionists believe that “their acceptance and lovability is a function of never making mistakes…it’s all or nothing.”
+In an opinion piece for The Telegraph [no longer online], Furnham explains that perfectionists believe that “their acceptance and lovability is a function of never making mistakes…it’s all or nothing.”

 As a person with ADHD, I take mistakes hard.
 I want—in the worst way—to do everything perfectly so that I won’t be judged for my diagnosis.
 The irony?
 In the past, my mistakes were pointed out to me and criticized fairly harshly; now I do it to myself.